/tag/rivanna

 • Transitioning to New R Modules: June 17, 2020

 The recommended steps for transitioning your R programs after the June maintenance are as follows: Determine which version of R you will be using (e.g., R/3.6.3).
-Open a terminal window on Rivanna and load the version of R that you chose in step #1 (e.g., module load goolf R/3.6.3).
+Open a terminal window on the HPC system and load the version of R that you chose in step #1 (e.g., module load goolf R/3.6.3).
 (Optional) Run our script to rebuild your existing R library for the newer version of R. For example, if you had been using R/3.5.1 and are switching to R/3.6.3, type the following in the terminal window: updateRlib 3.5.1 .
-Make sure that you have loaded any other modules (e.g., curl, gdal) that your packages may need.
+Make sure that you have loaded any other modules (e.

 • Rivanna Maintenance: June 17, 2020